andreafioraldi/andreafioraldi.github.io/_posts/articles/2019-12-20-sanitized-emulation-with-qasan.md

 It can catch different classes of bugs [12] and in a sound way thanks to the information provided by source-code analysis before instrumentation that enables the detection of bugs like OOB access of stack objects.

-ASan uses a shadow memory to keep track of invalid areas of memories.
+ASan uses a shadow memory to keep track of invalid areas of memory.
 Every memory access (or almost, some may be optimized out if proven to be safe) is instrumented in this way:

 ```c
 ShadowAddr = (Addr >> 3) + Offset;